Daniel In The Lion’s Den

 Similarly, the Mediterranean was another conduit for the expansion of such cross cultural icons given protective, tutelary powers through a figure who appears to struggle with and dominate forces symbolising death and evil.

 Hippolytus of Rome was the author of the first commentary on Daniel just after the turn of the third century.
-Drawing on the notion of Daniel, who by his faith in God evaded death at the hands of the lions, Hippolytus found parallels with the Resurrection and equated Daniel and the lions with Adam and Death, respectively.
+Drawing on the notion of Daniel, who by his faith in God evaded death at the hands of the lions, Hippolytus found parallels with the Resurrection.
+Daniel, he equated with Adam as a precursor of Christ and the lions represented Death overcome.

 Daniel As A Prefiguration Of Christ

-In early Christian thought Daniel became an archetypal figure and the broad range of allegorical readings of the narrative can be found in the rich variety of the depictions to be found in Romanesque sculpture.
+This broad range of allegorical readings of the narrative can be found represented in the rich variety of the depictions to be found in Romanesque sculpture.

 The Den was an image of Hell, wrote Didymus the Blind in his fourth century Commentary on Zechariah: “Ask yourself if the Den without water is not the Hell of the impious and sinners”.